Tsohg/bitsquid_re_tools/README.md

 - [ ] Murmur32 Rainbow Table (Create a rainbow table by detouring the bitsquid engine's hashing function).
 - [ ] Directory and File Name Restorer (Using the rainbow table, reconstruct the file structure).
 - [ ] .dds to .png Conversion
+- [ ] An optional GUI for the toolchain

 # Usage